Last Updated on February 28, 2023

-Destiny 2 is a game that needs no introduction, a lot has changed since the game’s release back in 2017.
-We are approaching Season 18 of Destiny 2 as Season the Haunted ends August 23 and Season of the Plunder begins.
+D2 Season 20 Lag: Destiny 2 is a game that needs no introduction; a lot has changed since the game’s release back in 2017.
+We are approaching Season 19 of Destiny 2 as Season the Plunder ends on December 6th.
 I still remember that the game received a lot of hate, which changed after the Forsaken update.

-The Witch Queen update brings a plethora of new stuff in-game; notably the new raid, new exotic weapons, new exotic catalysts (maybe Thorn finally?), and a lot more that we will cover on the website.
-A lot of content is retiring at the same time, some forsaken stuff, multiple iron banner and trials maps.
+The Witch Queen update brings a plethora of new stuff in-game, notably the new raid, new exotic weapons, new exotic catalysts (maybe Thorn finally?), and a lot more that we will cover on the website.
+A lot of content is retiring simultaneously, some forsaken stuff, multiple iron banner, and trials maps.

 Dive into the world of Destiny 2 to explore the mysteries of the solar system and experience responsive first-person shooter combat.
 Unlock powerful elemental abilities and collect unique gear to customize your Guardian’s look and playstyle.
 Enjoy Destiny 2’s cinematic story, challenging co-op missions, and a variety of PvP modes alone or with friends.
 Download for free today and write your legend in the stars.– Steam Page of Destiny 2

-We have added a few options for Windows 11 users, located at the end of this article.
+We have added a few options for Windows 11 users at the end of this article.

 How To Fix Lag in Destiny 2 Season 17